drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ## Potential use cases

-You should consider this solution for the following use cases:
+Consider this solution for the following use cases:

 * E-commerce or retail point-of-sale front-end systems.
 * Inventory management systems.